-When it comes to school fees, the average annual cost of an independent day-school is likely to be £16,000 for a senior school student.
+When it comes to school fees, according to School Fees Checker, fees increased by 5.1% in September 2022, with an average annual cost of an independent day school likely to be £20,480 per annum and £34,790 per annum for boarders.
 So, if you’re a parent or grandparent looking to build up the cash needed for school or university fees, it certainly pays to start saving as soon as you can.

 Ways to save for school or university fees

 An Individual Savings Account (ISA) is a simple way to save or invest.
 The advantage of these types of accounts is that you don’t pay tax on the interest you earn, or the increase in value of your investments, so you don’t need to declare income and capital gains from ISA savings or investments on your tax return.
 They are flexible too; you can save or invest a lump sum or make regular monthly contributions.

 Junior ISAs are a great way to build up savings tax-efficiently for a child aged under 18.
 Your child can have a Junior cash ISA, a Junior stocks and shares ISA or a mixture of both, and save up to a total of £9,000 pa for the tax year 2023/2024.
 When your child reaches 18, they can access the funds, making them a good way of saving for a university education.
 The great advantage of a Junior ISA is that once it’s been opened by the parent or guardian, anyone can make contributions, including grandparents, friends and family.
 For families looking to save for school fees, parents and grandparents can also put away up to £20,000 tax-free into their own ISAs during the 2023/2024 tax year.